lune-climate/lune-docs/docs/guides/logistics-sheets.md

 Click on the 'Download CSV template' button to download the template.

-The template contains sample data.
+There are 4 templates, one for every transport mode we support: rail, sea, road & air.
+Templates contain sample data.
 Amend and/or delete rows to fit your data.
+Combine the different transport modes into a shipment's legs for more complex journeys.

 Do not delete the header row.